 Below is a list of the vaccines we offer.
 Click the link or scroll down for more information on each vaccine as well as the benefits of receiving the vaccine.

-Costs include vaccine and office visit.
-Prices are subject to change without notice.

-Click the name of the vaccine for more information.

-In the newer copy:

-Below is a list of the vaccines we offer.
-Click the link or scroll down for more information on each vaccine as well as the benefits of receiving the vaccine.

-Costs does not include office visit.
+Costs do not include office visit.
 Prices are subject to change without notice.

 Click the name of the vaccine for more information.